Skip to main content

 • Weekly expectations

-• Where they should submit completed projects
+• Where to submit completed projects

 • Who they report to

-• Who they should go to for specific questions
+• Who to ask for specific questions

 • Communication preferences